Agri-Environmental Monitoring (AEM) and the SAEDN – What is It?

 In order to develop agricultural policy, it is important to know how agriculture affects the environment.
 For this reason, the Federal Office for Agriculture (FOAG) performs an agri-environmental monitoring (AEM) service, based on the ‘Ordinance concerning the Evaluation of the Sustainability of Agriculture’ (SR 919.118).
 Agroscope’s Competence Centre for Agri-Environmental Indicators is responsible for the coordination and calculation of so-called agri-environmental indicators (AEIs), on both a national and individual-farm level.

 AEIs are easily understandable, environmentally relevant variables for representing the complex environmental system.
-For farm-specific statements, the Competence Centre relies on the Swiss Agri-Environmental Data Network (SAEDN), where detailed farm data on stock and practice (e.g. livestock herds, fertilisation practice) are recorded and used to calculate AEIs.
-Since the introduction of the SAEDN in 2009, around 300 farms per year have supplied data, with some farms dropping out and new ones joining each year.
-The results from the SAEDN and AEM as a whole serve as a knowledge base for policy decision-makers, as a source of information for the public, and as a basis of comparison with other countries.
+For farm-specific statements, the Competence Centre relied on the Swiss Agri-Environmental Data Net-work (SAEDN) from 2009 to 2022, where detailed farm data on stock and practice (e.g. livestock herds, fertilisa-tion practice) were recorded and used to calculate AEIs.
+Around 300 farms per year had supplied data, with some farms dropping out and new ones joining each year.
+In 2023, the SAEDN was replaced by the new monitoring of the Swiss agri-environmental system (MAUS); more information on MAUS can be found on.
+The results from the SAEDN, from MAUS and AEM as a whole serve as a knowledge base for policy decision-makers, as a source of information for the public, and as a basis of comparison with other countries.

 Contact